Shkunn/TRACKIN_DVIC/README.md

 **For exemple a message looks like this :** `python3 main.py 0 0.5 2 1 172.21.72.133`

 If you want to see REX building a map there is an another code : `main_manual.py`.
 This code allows you to control REX via the website and see him building a map in real time.
+Run it the same way you run `main.py`.

 ### Code informations